 Jody Garnett

 A grounded technologist, Jody loves the impact geospatial solutions can have for our customers and the world.
-Joining our team from Canada, Jody applies his enthusiasm and customer focus to GeoCat Bridge and GeoServer Enterprise offerings.
+Joining our team from Canada, Jody applies his enthusiasm and customer focus to GeoCat Live and GeoServer Enterprise offerings.

 Jody graduated from Simon Fraser University in 1997 kick starting a professional career first in Business Intelligence and then GIS Systems.
 Jody is pleased to have helped organizations worldwide succeed with OGC Standards and open source technology.